 How can I review detail close-ups?

-Reviewing an on-line image of a painting will give you a very good representation of the finished piece when viewed several feet away.
+Reviewing an on-line image of a painting will give you a very good representation of the finished piece when viewed 7-10 feet away.
 However, the character of art is often revealed in the texture and brush strokes when seen closer.
-If you wish to see this level of detail, I can e-mail to you a section of the painting at 100% resolution.
+If you wish to see this level of detail, I can e-mail to you a section of the painting at 75% resolution (standing up close).
 The images on-line are too small if you attempt to do this.